nTh0rn/libcast-engine/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the MIT License and is subject to the licenses of both raylib and raylib-cs.
+See [LICENSE.txt](/LICENSE.txt) and [THIRD_PARTY_NOTICES.txt](/THIRD_PARTY_NOTICES.txt) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>